Our choice of the best Android tablets in 2020.

 |CHECK PRICE →|

-Budget – Android tablets can be quite expensive, but finding a reasonably-priced model is still simple.
+Budget – Android tablets can be quite expensive, but finding a reasonably-priced tablet with stylus is still possible.
 Even though some tablets come with triple-digit price tags, you shouldn’t feel obliged to purchase them if they’re out of your budget.
 A solid, affordable tablet will still allow you to use your favorite applications, with the only real downsides being the build quality and display resolution.

 Screen size – Most tablet displays range from 7 to 10 inches.
 While the difference between them doesn’t seem that significant, it may be important when you want to fit the tablet into your bag or use it for work.
-Decide what you value more: portability or functionality.
+Decide what you value more: portability (choose 8-inch tablets) or functionality (get larger devices with more features).

-Versatility – Some Android tablets are 2-in-1 devices that can also be used as laptops.
+Versatility – Some Android products are 2-in-1 large tablets that can also be used as laptops.
 Thanks to connectable keyboards and stylus pens, these tablets are ideal for users who value productivity.
 Regardless if you’re taking notes, drawing, or writing a document, a 2-in-1 tablet can become a great cheap alternative to a laptop.

 The number of great options isn’t that large, but Galaxy Tab S6 offers everything you’d expect from the best Android pad, including a big display, premium features, huge resolution, a stylus and keyboard connectivity.